wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

     <a href="{{base_path}}/assets/img/learn/tutorials/transforming-message-content/property-mediator.png"><img src="{{base_path}}/assets/img/learn/tutorials/transforming-message-content/property-mediator.png" alt="property mediator" width="30%"></a>

     !!!
 Info
-        This is used to extract the hospital name that is sent in the request payload.
+        This is used to extract the hospital name from the request payload.

 3. Once you select the Property mediator, the **Property** panel will be opened.
 Fill in the information in the table below: